kritgrover/htv-sustainu/README.md

 ### Getting Started:
 - Download the X app.
 - Students are asked to login with their UTORid.
-- Scan the QR code in the app after performing said activities.
+- Scan the QR code from the app after performing said activities.

 ### Earning Points:
 - Water dispensing station where you can use reusable water bottle and scan for points.